exokitxr/zeo/docs/user-manual.md

 # User manual

-## Getting started (Docker)
+## Getting started

+## Server setup (Docker)

-The easiest way to run Zeo VR is with [Docker](https://docker.com).
+The recommended (and easiest) way to run Zeo VR is with [Docker](https://docker.com).
 That way you won't have to install anything else or worry about versions.

-The
+Unless you need to hack Zeo VR itself, this is your best option.

 ### Step 1: Get Docker